FTarfasse/quick-perf-wiki/JVM-annotations.md

 ```
 ## @ExpectNoJvmIssue

-*Today we considrer this annotation as experimental.*
+*Today we consider this annotation as experimental.*

 With this annotation, JVM is profiled with Java Flight Recorder (JFR).<br>